Statement on Information Security

 Our policies cover security related topics ranging from general standards with which every employee must comply, such as account, data, and physical security, to more specialized security standards covering internal application and information systems.

-We have an information security committee that is responsible for all the security matters of the Company, which is comprised of legal, technology, and security professionals.
-The information security committee is responsible for maintaining our employee security awareness and compliance program as well as defining security controls for protection of our information and infrastructure.
-We follow the CIS Critical Security Controls for Effective Cyber Defense framework with layered security controls to help identify, prevent, detect, and respond to information security incidents.
+We have designated legal, technology, and security professionals who are responsible for all the security matters of the Company.
+These professionals are responsible for maintaining our employee security awareness and compliance program as well as defining security controls for protection of our information and infrastructure.

 We maintain asset inventory processes for our physical and information assets.
 Our information is comprised of both client and corporate assets and managed under our information security policies and procedures.
 Authorized personnel who handle these assets are required to comply with the procedures and guidelines defined by our information security policies.
 Information subject to legislative or regulatory requirements is identified through our asset inventory processes, and security controls are established to address the relevant requirements.
 Our employees are regularly provided with instruction on identifying and handling our assets.

 Our employees are required to conduct themselves in a manner consistent with our policies, including those regarding security, privacy, confidentiality, and appropriate usage.
 Employees acknowledge our policies on a yearly basis, are notified of any updates to our policies as they occur, and participate in an ongoing security awareness training program.
 Processes and procedures are in place to address employee onboarding and departure from the Company.